 The fun of Yellow & Yangtze begins when neighboring civilizations collide on the board.
 And to win the game, you’ll need to strategize a way to survive any conflicts that come your way all while growing your civilization to be strong and keeping the peasants from revolting.
 You’ll need to bring your best strategic skills to the table for this one!

-Tokaido ($1.99 on iOS/Android) is a game packed with stunning, colorful art that focuses, literally, on the journey, rather than on the destination.
+Tokaido ($1.99 Android/iOS) is a game packed with stunning, colorful art that focuses, literally, on the journey, rather than on the destination.
 It’s based on the real Tokaido—a historical thoroughfare in Japan during the Edo period—connecting Tokyo to Kyoto.

 In Tokaido, players journey along this legendary road, stopping wherever they wish and completing an action that will eventually reward them with points.
 Possible actions include things like eating meals at an inn, collecting various pieces of artwork, snagging up artifacts, and donating to temples.